-At each determination of rates the DMO uses current giltronees to estimate a gilt par yield curve.
+At each determination of rates the DMO uses current gilt prices to estimate a gilt par yield curve.
 For new loan rates the maximum par yield for each average life band is then calculated.
 Next, a margin is added.
-Currently this margin is the same for all maturities and is 100 basis points for PWLB Standard Rate loans, 80 basis points for PWLB Certainty Rate loans and 11 basis points for NLF loans.
+Currently this margin is the same for all maturities and is 100 basis points for PWLB Standard Rate loans, 80 basis points for PWLB Certainty Rate loans3, 60 basis points for PWLB Project Rate loans and 11 basis points for NLF loans.
 Once the margin has been added, the resultant rate is rounded up to the nearest basis point to give the new loan rate for the band.
 For early repayment rates the minimum par yield for each average life band is calculated.
 Next, a margin is subtracted.
 For PWLB and NLF loans this margin is currently 11 basis points at all maturities.
 Once this margin has been subtracted, the resultant rate is rounded down to the nearest basis point to give the early repayment rate for the band.

-Note: The yield curve model used by the DMO is the Variable Roughness Penalty (VRP) model developed by the Bank of England and employed by the DMO since 2007.
+Note: The yield curve model used by the PMO is the Variable Roughness Penalty (VRP) model developed by the Bank of England and employed by the DMO since 2007.
 For more information on the VRP model see: